c3lang/c3docs-old/docs/arrays.md

     }

-It is possible to enable foreach on any type by implementing "length" and "element at" methods and annotating them using the `@operator` attribute:
+It is possible to enable foreach on any type by implementing "len" and "[]" methods and annotating them using the `@operator` attribute:

     struct Vector
     {